 In this tutorial, we will show you how to install and configuration of Lighttpd with PHP and MariaDB on your CentOS 7 server.
 For those of you who didn’t know, Lighttpd is a fast and secure web-server that has been optimized for high-performance environments.
 With a small memory footprint compared to other web-servers, effective management of the CPU-load, and advanced feature set (FastCGI, SCGI, Auth, Output-Compression, URL-Rewriting, and many more) Lighttpd is the perfect solution for every server that is suffering load problems.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation LLMP Server (Linux, Lighttpd, MariaDB & PHP) on a CentOS 7 server.
+I will show you through the step by step installation of LLMP Server (Linux, Lighttpd, MariaDB & PHP) on a CentOS 7 server.

 Install Lighttpd With PHP and MariaDB on CentOS 7

 Step 1.
-First, you need to enable EPEL repository on your system and make sure that all packages are up to date.
+First, you need to enable the EPEL repository on your system and make sure that all packages are up to date.

 Step 2.
 Installing Lighttpd on CentOS 7.

-Install lighttpd using the following command:
+Install Lighttpd using the following command: